systeminit/si/app/docs/src/explanation/generate-a-workspace-api-token.md

   level: [2, 3, 4]
 ---

-# Create an API token for your workspace
+# Create an API Token for your Workspace

 Click the Cog icon in the top right corner of the workspace, then select `Manage Workspace Tokens`.